glaciers-in-archives/snowman/README.md

 template: "work.html"
 ```

 Now you can generate the site by running `snowman build`.
-Your static site should appear in the `site` directory in your project's root. `snowman clean` deletes the `site` directory so that you can regenerate the site when you have made changes to your code.
+Your static site should appear in the `site` directory in your project's root.

 #### Static files